kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 ### **How Threading Works in the Current Code**

 The threading is designed to decouple **data streaming**, **data preprocessing**, and **visualization** into separate threads.
 This allows the application to handle real-time EEG data efficiently by performing multiple tasks concurrently.
-Here's a breakdown of how threading works in your code:
+Here's a breakdown of how threading works :

 ---